Frequently asked questions

 The Coral Dev Board is a single-board computer that includes an SOC and Edge TPU integrated on the SOM, so it's a complete system.
 You can also remove the SOM (or purchase it separately) and then integrate it with other hardware via three board-to-board connectors—even in this scenario, the SOM contains the complete system with SOC and Edge TPU, and all system interfaces (I2C, MIPI-CSI/DSI, SPI, etc.) are accessible via 300 pins on the board-to-board connectors.

-Whereas, the Coral USB Accelerator is an accessory device that that adds the Edge TPU as a coprocessor to your existing system—you can simply connect it to any Linux-based system with a USB cable (we recommend USB 3.0 for best performance).
+Whereas, the Coral USB Accelerator is an accessory device that adds the Edge TPU as a coprocessor to your existing system—you can simply connect it to any Linux-based system with a USB cable (we recommend USB 3.0 for best performance).

 Can I buy just the Edge TPU chip?